-I prefer to keep the grill temp at between 250 and 300 degrees.
+I try to keep the grill temperature between 250 and 275 degrees.
 250 is the very minimum I'd cook a turkey at.
 If you'd like to cook at over 300 degrees, that's fine.
 Just realize that there's more chance of burning, and the turkey will get done much more quickly.

 Lower grill temperatures are preferable when grill smoking turkeys.
 Smoke absorbs deeper into the meat when it's at a lower temperature, plus cooking at a lower temperature means more time in contact with smoke, meaning smokier tasting turkey.

 The Food Safety and Inspection Service branch of the USDA has recently made a change to their long standing previous done temperature recommendations.
-It used to be 170¡F for the breast and 180¡F for the thigh, but now the FSIS recommends that all parts of the turkey have to reach just 165¡ Fahrenheit in order to be safe.
+It used to be 170°F for the breast and 180°F for the thigh, but now the FSIS recommends that all parts of the turkey have to reach just 165° Fahrenheit in order to be safe.

 I often use two remote thermometers when I cook turkey in a gas grill, with one probe in the breast and another in a thigh.
 That makes it easy to keep track of the internal temperatures without opening the grill.